Remote Access Overview

 How Remote Access Works

 Micron’s Remote Access program provides connectivity to Micron resources while using a remote PC, laptop, or mobile device.
-Micron requires a two-factor authentication (2FA) method to authenticate remote users into Micron’s network.
-Once authenticated, there are several ways to connect: Citrix Application Gateway (desktop and client), Virtual Private Network (VPN) client, Outlook Web Access (OWA), and Micron’s Enterprise Mobility Management (EMM) solution.
+Micron requires a certificate based authentication for its remote users into Micron’s network.
+All remote users require a Two-Factor Authentication (2FA) method to gain access to the Micron network.
+Once authenticated, there are several ways to connect: Citrix Application Gateway (client and web), Secure Virtual Private Network (VPN) client, Outlook Web Access (OWA), and Micron’s Enterprise Mobility Management (EMM) solution through the Micron App Store.

 Prerequisites to Using Remote Access